PROGrand/flutter_gherkin_automated/README.md

 ## AutomatedTestWidgetsFlutterBinding
 Here i demonstrate automated bindings generator concept.

-I will use for automated test on some pre-production project:
+On some pre-production project i will use for automated test:

     time (flutter test --coverage -j 10)